jjethwa/icinga2/README.md

 Icinga Web 2 can be accessed at http://localhost/icingaweb2 with the credentials icingaadmin:icinga

+## Icinga Web

+Icinga Web (/icinga-web) is no longer included.
+All the fun stuff is in Icinga web anyway ;)

 ## Graphite

-The graphite writer can be enabled by setting the ICINGA2_FEATURE_GRAPHITE variable to true or 1 and also supplying values for ICINGA2_FEATURE_GRAPHITE_HOST and ICINGA2_FEATURE_GRAPHITE_PORT.
+The graphite writer can be enabled by setting thez ICINGA2_FEATURE_GRAPHITE variable to true or 1 and also supplying values for ICINGA2_FEATURE_GRAPHITE_HOST and ICINGA2_FEATURE_GRAPHITE_PORT.
 This container does not have graphite  and the carbon daemons installed so ICINGA2_FEATURE_GRAPHITE_HOST should not be set to localhost.

 Example: